Constructed writing system: Constructed scripts and traditional "natural" writing systems

 All scripts, including traditional scripts ranging from Chinese to Arabic script, are human creations.
 However, scripts usually evolve out of other scripts rather than being designed by an individual.
 In most cases, alphabets are adopted, i.e. a language is written in another language's script at first, and gradually develops peculiarities specific to its new environment over the centuries (such as the letters w and j added to the Latin alphabet over time, not being formally considered full members of the English (as opposed to Latin) alphabet until the mid-1800s).
 In the vast majority of cases, inventors of writing systems have been either literate themselves or familiar with the concept of writing (see History of writing).
 As such, constructed scripts tend to be informed by at least one older writing system, making it difficult in some cases to decide whether a new script is simply an adoption or a new creation (for example the Cyrillic and the Gothic alphabets, which are heavily influenced by the Greek alphabet but were nevertheless designed by individual authors).

 In the rare cases where a script evolved not out of a previous script, but out of proto-writing (the only known cases being the Cuneiform script, Egyptian hieroglyphs, the Chinese script and the Mayan script, with ongoing debate as to whether the hitherto-undeciphered Indus script and Rongorongo are true writing or proto-writing), the process was nevertheless a gradual evolution of a system of symbols, not a creation by design.

 Overview of constructed writing systems

 For previously unwritten languages

 Some scripts were invented for spoken languages that did not have adequate writing systems, including the Hangul, Cherokee, Canadian Aboriginal syllabics, N'Ko, Fraser, Goulsse alphabet, Tangut and Pollard scripts.
-Armenian alphabet, Georgian alphabet, and Glagolitic alphabet may fit in this category, and while their origins and creators are known, it is also evident that they are modeled on some level on the Greek alphabet.
+The Armenian alphabet, the Georgian alphabet, and the Glagolitic alphabet may fit in this category, and while their origins and creators are known, it is also evident that they are modeled on some level on the Greek alphabet.